Nicky Hofs: Coaching career

 After his playing career, Hofs started as a youth coach at Vitesse.
 He also made a comeback as a football player for the amateur club MASV, where he simultaneously served as an assistant coach.
 During the 2018-19 season, he briefly took on the role of caretaker manager for a few weeks.
 In 2017, he was added to Vitesse's technical staff.
 Hofs was an assistant coach for the first team for three years under head coaches Henk Fraser, Edward Sturing and Leonid Slutsky.
 From the 2020–21 season, he became head coach of Vitesse U21, formerly Jong Vitesse, where he took over from Joseph Oosting.
 In September 2020, eight staff members tested positive for SARS-CoV-2 during the COVID-19 pandemic, including new head coach of the first team, Thomas Letsch.
 The outbreak caused a minor reorganisation within Vitesse, with Sturing temporarily taking over the reins as head coach, assisted by Johannes Spors and Hofs.

+In November 2025, he agreed to join Joseph Oosting's coaching staff at Belgian side Royal Antwerp.